-Most Italian gravesite host small family chapels, or mausoleums, which often possess multiple components of ancient Roman or Greek architecture in their design.
-But nestled deep within the picturesque Italian city of Padova, Exit Architect Associate have designed a family chapel that’s stripped of all traces of antiquity ornamentation, employing a simple material palette, a play of natural light… and built in seating?
+Most Italian gravesites host small family chapels, or mausoleums, which often possess multiple components of ancient Roman or Greek architecture in their design.
+But nestled deep within the picturesque Italian city of Padova, Exit Architect Associate have designed a family chapel that’s stripped of all traces of antiquity ornamentation, employing a simple material palette, a play of natural light… and built-in seating?

 Why build seating within such a small family chapel?